CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 In this command, `docker` is the name of the program we want to use, `—version` is an option (also known as an argument, flag or switch).
 When we work with command line programs, we don't have buttons or menus to interact with the program, so we use options to control what the program does.

 After running that command, we should see some version information.
 Hooray!
 Docker is set up OK.
-Now let's start working with Docker images.
+Now let's start working with **Docker images** and **containers**.

+ > Think of a Docker image as a box with stuff inside.
+In our case, the stuff will be an operating system, some code, some data.
+The image makes it easy to share this stuff around and use on a myriad of computers.
+ > Containers are the 'unpacked' version of an image.

 ## Exercise 1 Getting familiar with Docker
 Let's get a taste of using Docker images and containers by playing with a very simple one first.
 In your terminal, type this command.